mlohajner/CSplash/README.md

 ## Powered by chafa

-CSplash is a thin, opinionated wrapper — all the actual terminal-graphics magic comes from **[chafa](https://hpjansson.org/chafa/)**, the excellent open-source tool that converts images and animations into stunning character/ANSI art for the terminal.
+CSplash is a thin wrapper, all the actual terminal-graphics magic comes from **[chafa](https://hpjansson.org/chafa/)**, the excellent open-source tool that converts images and animations into stunning character/ANSI art for the terminal.

 All credit for the rendering engine goes to chafa and its author, Hans Petter Jansson.
 CSplash just adds the ritual around it: picking, sequencing, scanning, and the show.